plone/training/plone5.rst

 Chameleon template engine
 -------------------------

 `Chameleon <https://chameleon.readthedocs.org/en/latest/>`_ is the new rendering engine of Plone 5.
-It offers may improvements:
+It offers many improvements:

 Old syntax: